 Vice President Scott Erickson

 Scott Erickson is the vice president of finance and operations at Minneapolis Community and Technical College.
 He came to the College in 2004 and has worked within Minnesota State Colleges and Universities (MnSCU) for most of his professional career.
 He has worked for the State of Minnesota since 1979.
 Scott received the MnSCU “Chancellor Award” in 2000 and the MnSCU ”Outstanding Service Award” in 2005.
-Under his leadership, the business services department has received the MnSCU “Excellence in Financial Management” award for the last six years and the auxiliary services department has won the Commuters Choice Awards in 2007 and 2009 and “Outstanding Recognition” from MnSCU in 2011 for a transportation program they initiated at the College.
+Under his leadership, the business services department received the MnSCU “Excellence in Financial Management” award six years in a row, and the auxiliary services department won the Commuters Choice Awards in 2007 and 2009 and “Outstanding Recognition” from MnSCU in 2011 for a transportation program they initiated at the College.
 He oversees the auxiliary services, business services, facilities, human resources, informational technology services, parking and public safety departments.
 Scott holds a Bachelor of Arts degree from the University of St. Thomas.

 Interim Vice President Laura Fedock